 Lauren Scheib, Chief Operating Officer

 Lauren Scheib, Chief Operating Officer of the Association of Test Publishers, has provided operations support and leadership since 1993.
 Prior to joining ATP she served as Director of Membership Development and Public Relations for the American Counseling Association.
-She came to ACA from the media, working as a television correspondent for Sun World Satellite News on Capitol Hill in Washington D.C. and as Press Secretary to Senator Joseph L. Bruno in the New York State Legislature.
+She came to ACA from the media, working as a television correspondent for Sun World Satellite News on Capitol Hill in Washington D.C. and as Press Secretary in the New York State Legislature.
 Lauren earned her bachelor's degree in mass communication from St. Bonaventure University and her master's degree in Journalism and Public Affairs from the American University in Washington D.C.
 She serves on the adjunct faculty staff of Elizabethtown College in Pennsylvania in the area of communications, and she is a member of the American Society of Association Executives.